This project strengthened the participation of local communities in the monitoring and conservation of dugongs around the Hawar Islands, Bahrain.

 Professional Fishermen Society (NGO)

-Located about 50 kilometers south of the Kingdom of Bahrain, the Hawar Islands are are an archipelago of sixteen desert islands situated off the west coast of Qatar.
+Located about 25 km south of Bahrain’s main island and close to the east coast of Qatar, the Hawar Islands are an archipelago of [X] islands belonging to the Kingdom of Bahrain.
 The area boasts unique geographical and natural characteristics, combining to provide habitat to a significant number of avian and marine species.

 • Assessing the status and productivity of seagrass meadows